HRI-EU/ProMis/GUI/README.md

 ### run a model

-dc-problog models can be imported in the bottom bar.
+Dc-problog models can be imported in the bottom bar.
 This will display the code and highlight it.
 You can configure your run by selecting an origin, height and width of the mission.
 The resolution can also be configure to have better precision.

 ## Add and Remove Markers